honetools/formats/Document.md

       lightTheme:
         values.yaml: fSDObOmAC1XzreIzoOSAJfo6ueg0OkuoHsmaT/HSgwI=

-`format` defines the Sway document version.
+`format` defines the Hone document version.
 Currently, only version 1 is defined.

-`project_identifier` is the token to be used to identify the project in the Sway cloud service.
+`project_identifier` is the token to be used to identify the project in the Hone cloud service.

 `resources` is a representation of each theme folder together with the resources it contains.
 Each resource is listed with the checksum of its contents calculated over the resource’s bytestream using SHA256-base64.